 - meet other potential applicants and form new collaborations

 - discuss proposals with representatives from the DRINC steering group, the Club's company members and the Research Councils

-For further information please see the DRINC 2014 workshop booklet (see downloads).
+For further information please see the DRINC 2015 workshop event page (related links) or the Launch Workshop Flyer (downloads).

 We have worked with industry to identify three research challenges.
 Research proposals must address at least one of the challenges, which all sit within the overarching theme of improving our understanding of the relationship between diet and health.
 Further details are provided in the call text (see downloads).The three research challenges are:

 - Understanding the relationship between food processing and nutrition

 - Designing foods to maintain and improve health

 - Understanding food choice and eating behaviour to improve health through diet